-When properly done, carpet should be only slightly damp after it has been thoroughly cleaned.
+When properly done, the carpet should be only slightly damp after it has been thoroughly cleaned.
 Wet carpet indicates that the machine was not powerful enough to do the job effectively.
 If your carpet is very wet after cleaning, use fans to speed up the drying, and be sure to stay off it until it is dry.
 Do not replace the furniture before the carpet is completely dry.

-Other variables, such as the amount of cleaner to add to the machine, and the technique for using the machine (how fast/slow to move across the carpet), present several opportunities for things to go wrong with DIY machines or at least not as well as with professional cleaners.
+Other variables—such as the amount of cleaner added to the machine and the technique for using the machine i.e. how fast/slow to move across the carpet—present several opportunities for things to go wrong with DIY machines or at least not as well as with professional cleaners.

 If you are concerned about the cost of having a professional come to clean your carpets, consider having only the "traffic areas" cleaned.
-This means that your big pieces of furniture, like the sofa, bed, etc., are left in place, and the cleaner simply goes around them.
-Not only do you not see the carpet under these large pieces of furniture, but it is not exposed to the air, light, and traffic the way the rest of your carpet is, so it makes sense that it does not require cleaning as often.
+This means that your big pieces of furniture, like the sofa, bed, etc., are left in place and the cleaner simply goes around them.
+Not only do you not see the carpet under these large pieces of furniture, but it is not exposed to the air, light, and foot traffic the way that the rest of your carpet is so it makes sense that it does not require cleaning as often.

 Of course, if you frequently move your furniture around, it would probably be best to have the entire surface cleaned.
-Having only the traffic areas done should result in cost savings versus cleaning the entire area.
+Having only the traffic areas done should save you some money versus cleaning the entire area.